luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 This case study explores how PMI attempts to modernize themselves.

-_PMI is known for the PMP certification.
-Many modern teams have moved away from those methodologies of project management (waterfall, etc) into a swifter more effective ways, such as Agile and Scrum.
+PMI is known for the PMP certification.
+Many modern teams have moved away from those methodologies of project management, such as waterfall, into a swifter more effective ways, such as Agile and Scrum.
-_

 _PMI acquired DA as a response to serve their clients using these Agile methodologies in their projects and teams._